VThermes-LPGP/miR187_3D_image_and_BRB-seq_data_analysis/BRB-seq_transcriptomic_analysis/README.md

 **Output directory**: `data/output/`
 > **This directory is intentionally empty.**
-> All figures and tables generated during the analyses are part of the scientific publication and are **not redistributed in this repository** to avoid duplication and ensure consistency with the final published article.
->
-> Users running the analyses locally will generate their own outputs in this folder.
+> Outputs are not included in this repository because all figures and tables appear in the associated publication.
+Users running the pipeline will generate their own outputs locally.

 ---
 ## Reproducibility